Honey-baked chicken is exceptionally juicy and flavorful. The tasty sauce is made with honey, butter, garlic, and mustard. It’s phenomenal!

 Chicken drumsticks: I use skin-on chicken in this recipe.
 You can remove the skin if you wish.
 But I happen to think the crispy skin really enhances this dish.

 Melted butter: I love using creamy European butter, but any butter will be great.
+Salted or unsalted are both fine.

 Honey: The honey has two roles in this recipe.
 It adds great flavor and it also promotes caramelizing.